Snapshot

 Under the Union Budget 2023, The Government of India plans to set up one hundred labs for developing applications using 5G services in engineering institutions to realize a new range of opportunities, business models, and employment potential.

-• India climbs up six slots and now placed at 61st rank as per Network Readiness Index 2022.
+• India is placed at 60th rank as per Network Readiness Index 2023

 • India secures 2nd rank in “Mobile broadband internet traffic within the country” and “International Internet bandwidth”.